Discussing the International Photography Awards

 Notice - they're capped entries at a very affordable "per image" price.

-Not only is the International Photography Awards one of the most expensive, it also doesn't seem to meet the values I've set out above.
-For example; NLPA gives every entrant detailed scoring breakdowns (inc. an electronic certificate for each image), clear information on the judges/judging and numbers of entries per judging stage.
-That’s real value.
+As an example; NLPA gives every entrant detailed scoring breakdowns (inc. an electronic certificate for each image), clear information on the judges/judging and numbers of entries per judging stage.
+That’s value.

 One of my entries for the International Photography Awards 2025 - Nature / Aerial/Drone Category for the pricy entry fee of $30.
 This image is one of my two that have the "official selection" badge...